 How much is my claim worth?

-It is often difficult to value clinical negligence claims at their outset given the complexities involved however we will pursue two forms of compensation for you:
+It is often difficult to value Negligence claims at their outset given the complexities involved.
+However, we will pursue two forms of compensation for you:

-We want to ensure at Oakwood Solicitors Ltd that clients are not overwhelmed by legal jargon, medical terms that they don’t understand and to allow the claims procedure to be as transparent as possible.
+Oakwood Solicitors Ltd wishes to ensure that clients are not overwhelmed by legal jargon or medical terms that they don’t understand and aims to allow the claims procedure to be as transparent as possible.